High Noise Communication Needs

 Communication is all about enhanced productivity and many of these devices offer not only improvements in the way workers communicate but how they communicate.

-The change in the capabilities of digital communication headsets and the explosion of Bluetooth as a platform on which workers connect to their devices is at the center of this transformation in the industrial sector.
+The change in the capabilities of digital communication headsets and the explosion of Bluetooth® as a platform on which workers connect to their devices are at the center of this transformation in the industrial sector.

 In turn, this is fundamentally changing the performance and capabilities of the headsets that need to be connected to these devices as each device and technology platform requires a unique adaptation to connect with.